 This mission is reflected in South Australia’s Strategic Plan targets to grow the contribution made by the South Australian food industry to $20 billion by 2020 and increase regional populations outside greater Adelaide to 320,000 or more by 2020.

 South Australia’s agriculture, food, wine and forestry industries are a vital part of the state’s economy, our largest export sector and a major employer.
-In 2014–15, they generated about $21 billion in revenue, accounted for 52% of the state’s merchandise exports, and employed up to 150,000 people or one in five working South Australians.
+In 2016–17, they generated about $22.5 billion in revenue and accounted for 57% of the state’s merchandise exports.

 The rapidly increasing global demand for high quality food and wine, combined with South Australia’s strong reputation for food safety, biosecurity and product integrity, creates significant opportunities for the state.
 Together with the Minister for Agriculture, Food and Fisheries, the Hon.
 Leon Bignell MP, PIRSA is leading the delivery of the Government’s Premium Food and Wine Produced in our Clean Environment and Exported to the World economic priority, so we can capitalise on these opportunities.